Skip to Main Content

 The Great Resignation

-Next up was the great resignation, where 4.5 million employees quit to obtain better paying positions.
-Who could blame these employees for wanting to make more money in the largest capitalistic economy on earth.
+Next up was the great resignation, where 4.5 million employees quit to obtain better-paying positions.
+Who could blame these employees for wanting to make more money in the largest capitalistic economy on earth?
 For many employees, predominantly service workers, the low minimum wage was too small to make a meaningful economic impact in their lives.
 The increased wage increases caused by jumping ship to a higher hourly rate job helped to raise living standards and added to the already increased savings rate among a majority of American workers resulting from the PPP and EDIL programs.

 Paid FMLA

 The federal government and states passed laws for paid Family Medical Leave during the pandemic, easing the financial pressures on employees but not on employers seeking to fill positions and having to pay for the absences.
-Many of these financial safety net laws remain today, post pandemic.
+Many of these financial safety net laws remain today, post-pandemic.

 Ban On Forced Arbitration

 Oh, wait I forgot a small improvement.
 President Biden signed into law the ban on forced arbitration only in sex discrimination cases.
 This law reversed nearly 97 years of draconian rule under the Federal Arbitration Act, at least with respect to sex discrimination cases.
-This was the fall out of the #metoo movement and some nasty internal behavior at FoxNews revealed to us by Gretchen Carlson, who was committed to the cause that led to the Act.
+This was the fallout of the #metoo movement and some nasty internal behavior at FoxNews revealed to us by Gretchen Carlson, who was committed to the cause that led to the Act.
 But as dramatic as that news was, the darkness left in place by continued forced arbitration in all other employment discrimination cases is limitless.

 Employers Want it All Back!

-Fear Based Management Practices
+Fear-Based Management Practices

 More Junk

 Employers continue to place you on performance improvement plans and then fire you.
 They want to force you into secretive arbitration hearings and drown you in legal fees.
 They want to enforce the noncompete you never negotiated and restrict your ability to earn an income.
-The pandemic temporarily halted employer efforts to enforce noncompetition agreements due to impossibility of enforcement!
+The pandemic temporarily halted employer efforts to enforce noncompetition agreements due to the impossibility of enforcement!
 No court was going to touch a noncompete case during the pandemic, presumptively because jobs and income were sacred.

 Now that you have been warned about the future, what are you going to do to save this new way of working before it too is canceled?
 I have some thoughts I am working on and will share them with you soon.